 We obviously want you to have an enjoyable trouble-free holiday, but occasionally with the best will in the world, problems may arise.
 If this is the case, please contact the local villa manager immediately (their details will have been provided to you in your travel notes and will also be available in the villa book in the property), and they will endeavour to resolve any issues there may be.
 Please note we cannot accept complaints made on your return if you have not first made the complaint locally in resort, allowing the manager/owner an opportunity to rectify the problem.
 Problems can usually be sorted quite easily in this way, allowing you to continue to enjoy your holiday.

 Please observe the same level of security as you do at home.
 Do not leave doors and windows unlocked whilst you are away from the property and even if in the property if you are by the pool at the back, it is best to keep any front windows closed too.
 Roll down the shutters whilst you are out, and if applicable use the safe in your property to store any valuables.
 It is best to leave items of great or sentimental value at home.
 Thefts from tourists can occur here as anywhere, so don’t let it happen to you.

 Portugal has the EURO as its unit of currency.
 Credit cards are widely accepted, except in the smaller towns and villages.

 All cheques relating to your booking should be made payable to ‘Villascapes Ltd’.
 Otherwise of course transfers by internet banking directly into our business account are preferred.
 We will provide you with those details as required.
-We also accept debit cards (no charge) and most credit cards (with the 2.5% charge we are charged by the bank for processing).
-Please note any charges incurred in the negotiation of foreign cheques, euro cheques, etc will have to be charged to your account.
+We also accept debit cards and most credit cards.
+Please note any charges incurred with foreign transfers etc will have to be charged to your account.